 You can expand your platform and add features like an online store or forums.
 There are thousands of themes to use in designing your blog/website, and you get access to over 50,000 plugins.
 These are the applications that expand what you can do with WordPress.
-Many of those plugins are SEO specific, allowing you to further the functionality of your blog in that regard.
+Many of those plugins are SEO-specific, allowing you to further the functionality of your blog in that regard.

-The functionality that allows you to create tags, categories and URLs that will be SEO-friendly is built in.
+The functionality that allows you to create tags, categories, and URLs that will be SEO-friendly is built in.

 HubSpot is a marketer and developer of software for inbound marketing and sales.
 However, that description does not do the company or its platform justice.
 The aim is to provide tools for social media marketing, content management, web analytics, and search engine optimization, all via the platform and additional services.
 Hubspot describes itself as an all-in-one inbound marketing solution.
-Everything in and related to your business's marketing is available in one place, whether as a built-in or as an integration available via the extensive ecosystem.
+Everything related to your business's marketing is available in one place, whether as a built-in or an integration available via the extensive ecosystem.

 For a business with a strong content marketing focus HubSpot, out of the box, offers one of the most robust ecosystems in this sphere.
 It has CRM, CMS, social media marketing, and analytics by default.
-And if that’s not enough, there are additional integrations with other industry-leading solutions like Salesforce to fill in any gaps.
+And if that's not enough, additional integrations with other industry-leading solutions like Salesforce fill in any gaps.

-Any LinkedIn member can create and publish their own content using Pulse.
+Any LinkedIn member can create and publish their content using Pulse.
 This platform also allows you to track the demographics of your readers.
 You can see their industries, job titles, and locations.
 This can help build your reputation online, increase your credibility, and reach a large built-in audience.
 Many things you want to accomplish when blogging for business.

-You can connect with your target audience, write and publish useful content to engage customers, and establish yourself as an industry thought leader.
+You can connect with your target audience, write and publish useful content to engage customers and establish yourself as an industry thought leader.
 Pulse tells users of recommended content based on their connections, interests, and industries.

 Medium is an easy-to-use blogging platform that has limited social networking features.
-It has grown into a community of writers, bloggers, journalists, and experts.
+It has become a community of writers, bloggers, journalists, and experts.
 It works like a social networking site in that you start by creating an account, setting up your preferences, interests, and so on, after which you can immediately start publishing.